The aging population is growing, which means now is the perfect time to make a career in geriatrics!

-Community health workers assist people and communities in adopting healthy behaviors, connect individuals to health and wellness professionals, implement community improvement projects, and advocate for people’s health needs.
-There are currently over 61,000 people employed as community health workers, and this profession is only expected to grow!
-Community health workers also take home a median annual income of $40,360.
+Community health workers assist people and communities in adopting healthy behaviors.
+Additionally, they connect individuals to health and wellness professionals, implement community improvement projects, and advocate for people’s health needs.
+According to the Bureau of Labor Statistics (BLS), there are currently over 126,700 people employed as community health workers and health education specialists, and this profession is only expected to grow (with more than 15,000 additional jobs predicted by 2031).
+Community health workers also take home a median annual income of $48,860.

-Those who love discovering new things and want to spend their time conducting research will be ideally suited to a career as a medical scientist.
-Most of the individuals working in this profession have either a doctorate degree or postdoctoral training, although around 20% are reported to have only a master’s degree.
-Medical scientists earn on average slightly less than $89,000 per year.
+If you love discovering new things and want to spend your time researching, consider a career as a medical scientist.
+Most individuals in this profession have either a doctorate or postdoctoral training.
+However, around 20% have only a master’s degree.
+Medical scientists earn a median wage of $119,200 per year.

-As another option, you could become a nurse practitioner, which is a medical professional who specializes in adult-geriatric care and takes care of the medical needs of the elderly.
-There are currently over 189,000 people employed as nurse practitioners, with the field expected to continue growing at a rate that’s faster than average.
-Nurse practitioners take home a median income of $109,820 per year.
+As another option, you could become a nurse practitioner, a medical professional specializing in adult-geriatric care that tends to older people’s medical needs and ensures a high quality of life.
+There are currently over 234,690 people employed as nurse practitioners, with the field expected to grow faster than average.
+Nurse practitioners take home an average income of $118,040 per year.

-Medical and health services managers, on the other hand, are the individuals responsible for the operation and smooth running of hospitals, clinics, and other health companies, many of which tend to the health concerns of the aging population.
-These medical professionals can expect to earn just under $101,000 per year.
+On the other hand, medical and health services managers are individuals responsible for the smooth operation of hospitals, clinics, and other health organizations.
+Many workers in this field tend to the health concerns of the aging population.
+These medical professionals can expect to earn just over $101,000 per year.

 Remember, though, that your potential salary depends not just on your specific field but on other factors.
 For example, you might make more money working for government agencies in the field of gerontology than you would with a nonprofit organization.
 Likewise, community service providers typically don’t pay as well as academic positions at colleges and universities.